Arizona HOA Laws: Mandatory Hearing Rights & $10K Foreclosure Shield (2026)

 Is a hearing mandatory before my Arizona HOA can fine me?

 Yes — absolutely mandatory.
-Under ARS §33-1807, your HOA cannot enforce any fine without a hearing.
-This hearing requirement cannot be waived by your CC&Rs.
-If your HOA tries to fine you without offering a hearing, that fine is unenforceable, and you have grounds for relief.
+Under ARS §33-1803, your HOA cannot impose any fine without providing notice and an opportunity to be heard.
+If your HOA tries to fine you without offering a hearing, that fine is unenforceable, and you have grounds for relief through the ADRE or courts.
 This is one of Arizona's strongest homeowner protections.

-What is the 18-month foreclosure protection in Arizona?
+What is the foreclosure protection threshold in Arizona?

 Arizona Violation Guides by Category